jyojay/MONU_Project_4/README.md

 ------------------------------------------------- TO DELETE - OLD VERSION  ---------------------------------------------------------------------

-### STRUCTURE

-_Backend_<br>

-Everyone - Create a basic data analysis and upload to github for EDA<br><br>

-Jyotsna and Asha backend - cleanse data, modelling, creating csv for analysis -> for user recommendation, need user preference dataset<br>

-- Cleaning with MongoDB(?)
-- Limitization (remove special characters etc)
-- Tokenization after cleaning
-- Sentiment analysis - textblob and vader use natural language processing techniques
-- Word frequency distribution
-- Create a new file for each model
-- Asha and Jyotsna can create a machine learning model and create test<br><br>

-_Frontend_<br>
-- Javascript, HTML, CSS<br>
-- Flask API<br>
-- Tableau<br>

-Priya to create a dashboard, combine tableau with Javascript and connection through Flask
-- Create multiple routes or single routes
-- User interaction through Java, anything that needs interaction will be in the dashboard
-- Combine Tableau wth Javascript and connection through Flask or using Teapot to input data<br>
-- Taryn to create analysis in Tableau

 ### TO COMPLETE BY 5/11
 Jyotsna - Update your tasks on the model - LSDM - RNN Model giving high accuracy, check against random inputs.
 Help Priya with Flask  <br>